solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/README.md

 ## Exercise 2: Load Data

+1. Create the database tables
+    - Open pgAdmin and connect to the `` instance
+    - Run the `C:\labfiles\microsoft-postgresql-developer-guide\05_AI\Samples\05-09-06-AI-Full-Chat-Application\data\database.sql` script
-1. Run the following script to setup the customer and product data.
+2. Run the following script to setup the customer and product data.
 The `ChatWebServiceApi` will need to be running to execute this successfully:

     ```powershell

+    cd C:\labfiles\microsoft-postgresql-developer-guide\05_AI\Samples\05-09-06-AI-Full-Chat-Application\data

     $env:API_URL = "localhost:63280"

     #load the customers.json file